VonBismarck1986/MSFS_ModelMatching/README.md

 # MSFS ModelMatching

-Model matching for VATSIM and IVAO
+Model matching for VATSIM

 # Installation

 - Simply download the VMR from the repository.
 - Open up vPilot and open Settings.
 - Navigate to Model Matching > Custom Rules > Add Custom Rule Set(s)... > Open VMR file.
-- ( IF USING IVAO ) : Once installed drag the ivao_x-csl file to your community folder, make sure you allow it to to overwrite.
+- Once installed drag the ivao_x-csl file to your community folder, make sure you allow it to to overwrite.
 - Done.

 # Extra Info